umich-hist-399/campus-histories/essays/social-training.md

 ---

 {% include jumbotron.html
-title="The University's role in Social Training: Origins of U-sponspored dorms" image="images/jumbotronimageST1.jpg" text=" Although students began to take classes at the University's Ann Arbor campus as early as 1840, the first acknowledged University-owned student housing residence was not built until 1915.
+title="The University's role in Social Training- Origins of U-sponspored dorms" image="images/jumbotronimageST1.jpg" text=" Although students began to take classes at the University's Ann Arbor campus as early as 1840, the first acknowledged University-owned student housing residence was not built until 1915.
 Where did students live before then?"
 %}